Minecraft-PE-Servers/Minecraft-PE-Servers.github.io/_posts/2016-06-28-How-to-play-Minecraft-pe-servers-By-MineServer-APP.md

 **Why Play 3 Minutes?**
 Because iOS changed the rules, and now can only connect three minutes, rather than full-time.
-You can Try 3 minutes, then add the IP to play.
+You can Try 3 minutes, then add the IP to play full time.

 **How to register?**
 In the chat window, enter “/register password“ to register.
 You need to register and login in some server, Otherwise, you can not move.

 **How to become a VIP?**
-MineServer No vip products now.
 You need to contact the server owner.